pmilardovic/gas-login-tests/README.md

 Giphy is a website that enables users to explore and share website GIFs and most popular animated GIFs.

+##### In the repository there is a folder 'Documentation'.
+The folder contains detailed documentation about the project -> Test Plan, Test Cases and Jenkins Setup

 ## Development environment

 ## Java